-ARS FENNICA, Finland’s most prestigious art prize, is presented by the Henna and Pertti Niemistö Foundation, established in 1990.
+ARS FENNICA, Finland’s most prestigious art award, is presented by the Henna and Pertti Niemistö Foundation, established in 1990.
 Presented in recognition of an outstanding and distinctive contribution to the visual arts, the prize marks its 30th anniversary this year.
 In honour of the occasion, the winner will receive an enhanced monetary prize of EUR 50,000.
 The anniversary year will also be marked with an exhibition and exhibition catalogue.

-The past three decades have seen 157 Nordic, Baltic and St Petersburg-based artists nominated for the ARS FENNICA prize.
+The past three decades have seen 157 Nordic, Baltic and St Petersburg-based artists nominated for the ARS FENNICA award.
 In total, the Henna and Pertti Niemistö Foundation has presented 26 main prizes, two lifetime achievement awards and one award for an early career artist.